manuelpuyol/gotc/report.md

 Again, we have a barrier here which waits for all routines to end before returning or trying the next permutation.

 Since multiple miners are in play and someone may have already found a block, the miner verifies if its block could be added to the blockchain, if not (which means another block was inserted before it could finish), it will start the process again with updated parameters.

+### GPU

+To improve performance, I developed a GPU version of the mining algorithm.
+When using this option, the Miner will call the GPU code and the GPU will return a nonce.
+The process is basically the same as the goroutines, the GPU will check all possibles nonces for a permutation and let the miner permute/add the block to the blockchain.

 ## Challenges